 We will schedule a 15-minute phone consult to see if we are a good match to address your mental health needs.
-During the consultation, I will ask about your teen’s history and current concerns and am happy to answer any questions and schedule an intake if we are a good match.
+During the consultation, I will ask about you or your teen’s history and current concerns.
+I am happy to answer any questions and schedule an intake if we are a good match.

 Please note, I’m in my office on Wednesday.